sdasara95/sdasara95.github.io/_posts/2020-05-18-Curious-Case-Of-Recursion.md

 board = [[' ' for i in range(n)] for j in range(n)]

 # We consider rows of our board as columns of actual board.
 Our board is flipped.
+# We keep track of the current column with col parameter
 def recurse_backtrack(board,col=0):
     if col>n-1:
         return True